-Unlike whole life or universal life insurance policies, this type of permanent insurance has the opportunity for potentially greater cash value growth because it's based on a market index.
+Unlike whole life or universal life insurance policies, this type of permanent insurance potentially gives the opportunity for greater cash value growth since it is based on a market index.
 Policies generally offer a selection of well-known indices, such as the S&P 500; however, the policy's cash value does not directly participate in any index.
-Nonetheless, while IUL policies have potential for cash value growth based on the performance of a market index, they also carry the risk of under performance.
-If the index performs poorly, the credited interest may be lower than expected, which can result in reduced cash value accumulation.
-This may increase the risk of policy lapse, particularly if the policyholder relies on cash value to cover ongoing premium amounts.
-To account for this risk, many IUL policies include a floor, which guarantees a minimum account growth rate (more details below).
+Even with a loss in index value, you may still have a guaranteed minimum interest rate.